Athletics and Health

 Volleyball

-Seventh and eighth grade girls have the opportunity to participate on our volleyball team.
+5th-8th grade girls and boys have the opportunity to participate on our volleyball teams.
 They compete against other Lutheran schools during the fall.

 Basketball